apankrat/notes/fast-case-conversion/README.md

 Finally, if we splurge on 2 more memory references, the table size can be reduced to **1618 bytes**, a reduction of ~ **80%**.

-Pick your poison.
+Pick your favourite.

 # Conclusion

-Very fast case conversion of (the vast majority of) Unicode characters can be done with a handful of CPU cycles and static precomputed lookup tables sized between 1.6KB to 8.6KB in size.
+Very fast case conversion of (the vast majority of) Unicode characters can be done with a handful of CPU cycles and precomputed lookup tables sized between 1.6KB to 8.6KB in size.

 The 8.6KB version, courtesy of Wine:
 * [casemap.c](https://github.com/wine-mirror/wine/blob/e909986e6ea5ecd49b2b847f321ad89b2ae4f6f1/libs/port/casemap.c)